marco-souza/marco.pages.dev/README.md

 - `dev`: Starts the Vite development server.
 - `tests`: Runs the test suite using Vitest.
-- `build`: Builds the application for production.
+- `build`: Builds the site for production.
 - `e2e`: Runs end-to-end tests using Playwright.
 - `fmt`: Formats the code using Biome.
 - `lint`: Lints the codebase and fixes issues.